Farah Mahbub (judge)

-Farah Mahbub (born 27 May 1966) is a Bangladeshi justice of the High Court Division.
+Farah Mahbub (born 27 May 1966) is a Bangladeshi judge of the Appellate Division, Supreme Court of Bangladesh.

 Early life and education

-Farah Mahbub's father, Mahbubur Rahman, is a senior advocate in the Supreme Court & former minister of Bangladesh.
+Farah Mahbub's father, Mahbubur Rahman, is a senior advocate in the Supreme Court and former minister of Bangladesh.
 Farah Mahbub passed SSC from Viqarunnisa Noon School and College in 1983 and HSC from Holy Cross College in 1985.
 She completed her undergraduate degree and post graduation in law from the University of Dhaka.

 Career

 Farah Mahbub was enrolled as an advocate of the District Court on 15 September 1992.
 After her success in district court, she was enlisted in the High Court Division and the Appellate Division of the Bangladesh Supreme Court on 9 April 1994, and 15 May 2002, respectively.
-She was elevated as additional judge of the High Court Division on 23 August 2004, and appointed as a judge of the same Division on 23 August 2006.
+She was elevated as Additional Judge of the High Court Division on 23 August 2004, and appointed as a Judge of the same Division on 23 August 2006.
+She was elevated as a Judge of the Appellate Division on March 24, 2025.
 She will retire on 26 May 2033.
+On 21 January 2026, She was appointed as the chairman of Bangladesh Judicial Service Commission.